 Degree seeking students who are attending another accredited higher education institution during the time they are enrolled at DEREE - ACG must abide by the "Admission with Credit" section.
-However, regardless of credits transferred, these students must meet the residency requirement of DEREE - ACG.
-No transfer credit for parallel studies degree seeking students is allowed unless it is completed before student's first admittance to DEREE.
+Parallel studies degree seeking students may request from the Academic Departments and via the Validation Office approval (pre-authorization) of courses they wish to take at another accredited institution of higher education in parallel with their studies at DEREE.
+However, regardless of credits transferred, these students must meet the residency requirement of DEREE (see section "Residency Requirement").